sigstore/sigstore-python/README.md

 Output options:
   --no-default-files    Don't emit the default output files
                         ({input}.sigstore.json) (default: False)
-  --signature, --output-signature FILE
+  --signature FILE, --output-signature FILE
-                        Write a single signature to the given file; does not work with multiple input files (default: None) --certificate, --output-certificate FILE
+                        Write a single signature to the given file; does not work with multiple input files (default: None) --certificate FILE, --output-certificate FILE
                         Write a single certificate to the given file; does not work with multiple input files (default: None) --bundle FILE         Write a single Sigstore bundle to the given file; does